practicalli/clojure/docs/clojure-cli/index.md

 * managing dependencies (via tools.deps) and downloads from Maven and Git repositories
 * building Clojure projects (when including tools.build) to create deployable Clojure services

-The Clojure CLI is extended by adding aliases for community libraries and tools, e.g. [practicalli/clojure-deps-edn]({{ book.P9IClojureDepsEdn }})
+The Clojure CLI is extended by adding aliases for community libraries and tools, e.g. [Practicalli Clojure CLI Config]({{ book.P9IClojureDepsEdn }})